Franzl27/plotSPE/README.md

 **Copy the folder _WindowsExecutable_ to your harddisk**
 - Install _pyinstaller_ (and all other requirements) in your Python environment, then activate it
 - Download portable gnuplot, extract it and add the whole folder `gnuplot`
-  - Necessary for including into executable (I used version 6.0.2 sucessfully)
+  - Recommended for including into executable (I used version 6.0.2 sucessfully)
+  - Just add the unchanged `gnuplot` folder to your project's directory
 - Replace .ico file for a real one (or disable icon usage)
-- Add `plotSPE.py` to the folder
+- Add `plotSPE.py` to the same folder
 - Run `createEXEwin.bat` in the folder
-  - If you want an executable suitable for the Windows "open with" dialogue run `createEXEwinauto.bat` instead
+  - If you want an executable suitable for the Windows "open with" dialogue run `createEXEwinauto.bat`
+  - Any automation will be disabled, standard action is interactive plotting

-The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal or for a direct automatic plot (open with dialogue).
+The additional Python then script is run, necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal or for a direct automatic plot (open with dialogue).

 # Program Startup and Configuration Files